victoryuchenna/AWS-EC2-Chaos-Engineering/05_ec2_failure.md

 <b>Points to ponder:</b>
-* what did you notice during the test?
+* What did you notice during the test?
 * Why was the website not affected?
 * Did you notice any changes when you increase the duration from 300 seconds to 600 seconds?
 * If you ran the script for longer what do you think would happen to the instance?